jakuzzibubbles/portfolio-react/README.md

    - Continuously deploying the staging branch via Vercel to preview and test functionalities before merging into the main branch.

 **Learning Objectives:**
-   - Understanding how to link frontend components (social media icons, forms) to backend services.
    - Practicing backend and database integration for form handling.
    - Improving knowledge of deployment strategies and handling multiple environments (staging vs. production).